-The Stanford Emergency Medical Technician (EMT) training class (SURG 111/211), is a full year course designed to give students the theoretical and practical training they need to take the National Registry certification exam and become certified as EMT.
+The Stanford Emergency Medical Technician (EMT) training class (EMED 111/211, formerly Surg 111/211), is a full year course designed to give students the theoretical and practical training they need to take the National Registry certification exam and become certified as EMT.
 The class covers the basic physiology behind many medical and traumatic scenarios, as well as the principles of assessment and emergency treatment that would be performed in the field.
-Practical skills range from CPR to the use of an Automated External Defibrillator, bandaging and splinting, spinal immobilization, and administration of certain medications.
+Practical skills include CPR, use of an AED, bandaging and splinting, spinal immobilization, and administration of certain medications.

 This class provides a unique opportunity to put theoretical knowledge acquired in lectures into practice in real life.
 It is ideal for motivated students of all backgrounds, and while this class may be particularly appealing to those interested in pursuing careers in medicine, an interest in pursuing a career in medicine is by no means required.
-The medical training provided will prepare students to become certified as EMT.s and to use their skills volunteering, working with an ambulance company or hospital.
-One great way to use the EMT certification is through Stanfords own recently formed EMT group, Stanford Emergency Medical System (StEMS), which provides standby emergency coverage for events on campus.
+The medical training provided will prepare students to become certified as EMTs and to use their skills volunteering, working with an ambulance company or hospital.

 All Stanford students, both undergraduate and graduate, may apply for the class.
-Other Stanford affiliates (faculty or staff) may also apply and will be considered on an individual basis.
-We are unfortunately unable to consider applicants who are not currently affiliated with Stanford.
+Other Stanford University affiliates (faculty or staff) are acceptable on a space available basis and only under exceptional circumstances.
+If you are a staff or faculty member of Stanford University, please email us at firstname.lastname@example.org before submitting an application.
+We are unfortunately unable to consider applicants who are not currently affiliated with Stanford University, including employees of Stanford Healthcare and Lucille Packard Children's Hospital.
 Enrollment in the course is not guaranteed and is subject to course director approval.

 To ensure an optimal training environment, our course requires that the class-size remain within a range that allows each student to receive adequate practice and instruction.
-Course enrollment is therefore determined by an online application, which is available as of August 3, 2012.
-Enrollment is available to Stanford affiliated students (incoming, undergraduate, graduate), faculty, and staff.
+Course enrollment is therefore determined by an online application.

-The deadline for faculty, staff, and non-Freshman student applications is September 7, 2012.
+The deadline for non-Freshman student applications is September 2, 2016.

-The deadline for Freshman student applications is September 21, 2012.
+The deadline for Freshman and incoming Transfer applications is September 23, 2016.

 For questions please email email@example.com